|

 Our motorcycling started off in 1993.
 Keith hadn't thrown a leg over

-a motorcycle since a friend's dirt bike in high school, and
+a motorcycle since a friend's dirt bike in high school, and Katie had

-couldn't pass up -- a 3-month-old, '93 BMW K75, with fewer than
+up -- a 3-month-old, '93 BMW K75, with fewer than 2000 miles on the

-2000 miles on the ticker, at well below market price.
-The K75
+ticker, at below market price.
+The K75 was a smooth and powerful bike;

-3-cylinder job in a beautiful metallic, charcoal black color.
+a shaft-driven, 750cc, in-line 3-cylinder job in a beautiful metallic,

-Keith got a motorcycle endorsement for his license, and we were
+charcoal black color.
+Keith got a motorcycle endorsement for his

-At some point Katie started thinking she would
+At some point Katie started thinking she would like to try a bike of her

-like to try a bike of her own, rather than ride pillion all the
+own, rather than ride pillion all the time.
+So, we found a really good

-time.
-So, we found a really good deal on a nice little Yamaha 250
+deal on a nice little Yamaha 250 single-cylinder street bike that was

-of us attended the Motorcycle Safety Foundation's three-day course
+Motorcycle Safety Foundation's

-motorcyclists, regardless of age or experience -- Keith has since
+for all motorcyclists, regardless of age or experience -- Keith has since

 attended the MSF's Experienced Riders Course, as well).
 After